 But injuries of all kinds do happen in every type of martial art, from traditional Shotokan to Krav Maga, Eskrima, Hapkido, and Ninjitsu to Jeet Kune Do, Judo, BJJ, Kung Fu, Aikido, and of course MMA.
 Bruises, cuts, fractures, ligament tears, pinched nerves, dislocated bones, eye and head injuries all happen during training, sparring, events and fights.

-The content contained in this section is not intended to cover any and all injuries, just those that typically occur during training or a competition.
+The content contained in this section is not intended to cover all injuries, just those that typically occur during training or a competition.